fouladi/peywand/README.md

 # peywand

-A terminal tool (command line) for managing bookmarks
+A terminal tool (command line) for managing bookmarks.

 # Background